FieldCommGroup/hipflowapp/README.md

 ------------

 Totalizer implementation for the tertiary variable has not been implemented.

+On-Change burst trigger infrastructure and implementation does not exist.

+Support for several data types have been left blank because they are not needed in this implementation.
+They may be needed in some other implementations. (e.g. cDatabase.cpp)

 All of the trigger-mode + burst-command combinations have not been tested.